alrichardbollans/mining_trait_data/README.md

 Developed on Linux and needs testing for Windows/Mac.

+Python requirements are given in requirements.txt

+Some methods make calls to RScript, so R is required along with a few R packages.

 ## Sources
 POWO (2022).
 "Plants of the World Online.
 Facilitated by the Royal Botanic Gardens, Kew.
 Published on the Internet; http://www.plantsoftheworldonline.org/
 Retrieved 10 January 2022."